Names.co.uk: History

 In July 2007, Namesco Ltd was purchased by Register.it Spa, an Italian Internet company owned by Dada, for £24.5million.
 Having previously acquired Spanish company Nominalia, this added a substantial UK operation to the division.

-Further acquisitions followed, including Xsession.com Limited in October, the assets of Serve360.com in November, and the assets of Ukdomains.com in December.

 On 28 May 2008, Namesco Ltd acquired the assets of Register365, Ireland's largest hosting provider, through its subsidiary Namesco Ireland Ltd, adding 40,000 domains to its portfolio.
 This made Namesco the fourth largest UK provider of domain names and shared hosting services.

-In 2010, Poundhost was acquired as a subsidiary of Namesco Limited, further consolidating their presence in the European market and opening up the potential of the US market, with 30% of Poundhost's high-end customer base residing in the US.
+In 2010, Nameco acquired the dedicated hosting provider Poundhost.

 In 2014, Namesco's broadband customer base was acquired by The Phone Co-op; Commercial Director of Namesco, Stephen Ewart, said this was to enable the company to focus on their core product ranges of web hosting, domain name registry, email and website building services.

-In 2018 the Irish domain and web hosting brands LetsHost and Hosting Ireland joined the UK regional Namesco Group, as well as the server brand Tagadab.

-In 2019, Namesco Ltd became part of team.blue, a European group of brands enabling entrepreneurs to succeed online.
-As a group, they operate across 15 countries, manage over 1.9 million domains and host more than 650,000 websites.
-This is also the year LCN was acquired by Namesco Limited cementing the company as the third largest domain and hosting provider behind GoDaddy and 1&1 Ionos.
-This added 70, 000 customers and 350, 000 domains to the group.

-In 2024 Namesco (names.co.uk) changed its legal name to 'team.blue Internet Services UK Limited', as part of a process of pan-European team.blue harmonization.

 Security problems

-On 13 January 2012 Namesco suffered a security breach which resulted in over 100 customers needing to cancel their cards. "...card details were leaked after hackers broke into Namesco's systems, Namesco warned that users' account administration email, account names, dates of birth, contact numbers and postal addresses may also have been exposed by the breach".
+On 13 January 2012, Namesco suffered a security breach which resulted in over 100 customers needing to cancel their cards. "...card details were leaked after hackers broke into Namesco's systems, Namesco warned that users' account administration email, account names, dates of birth, contact numbers and postal addresses may also have been exposed by the breach".
 Namesco notified the Information Commissioners Office about this loss, and customers were advised to update their passwords and cancel their card details.
 However, the company faced criticism over the format of their warning, which bore similarities to emails used in "phishing" scams.